divvungiellatekno/giellalt.uit.no/infra/infraremake/TestScriptsInTheNewInfra.md

-# Testscripts for use in the Giellalt infrastructure

-Testing relies on the testing infrastructure provided by Autotools (Automake, Autoconf, etc., see [[1]](#footnote1)).
+Testing in the new infra relies on the testing infrastructure provided by Autotools (Automake, Autoconf, etc., see [1]).
 It is actually pretty simple:

 1. write a shell script, perl script, or other executable, and return correct exit values
 1. add that executable to the `TESTS` variable in the `Makefile.am` file in the dir where the executable is located
 1. run the command `make check` - this will also rebuild any targets not up-to-date

 # Existing shell scripts for testing